 There are many options to apply for an Austria work permit from India one of them Red-White-Red Card.
 Of course, it depends on the skills, qualifications, and chosen career path of the applicant.
 Applicants have to pay a fee after they have submitted the above requirements to the local Austrian embassy.
 For instance, those applicants who need a jobseeker visa for covering their time in Austria before they can apply for a full work permit will be obligated to pay €120 for the Red-White-Red Card.

 The immigration authorities’ website describes all the ways you can get an Austrian work visa depending on your employee’s category as well as your desired visa.
 If you are unsure about which visa is deemed best for your circumstances, we advise that consulting with a local immigration specialist or agency will be your best bet.
 Better yet, you can also contact a Global PEO such as Globalization Partners to handle all of this for you.

 Documents to Apply for a Visa to Work in Austria from India

 The applicant, to apply for a work visa, is required to have a valid offer from an Austrian firm.
 First-issued work visas are associated with a job as well as an employer.
 If an applicant changes employers before the expiry of their visa, they will have to submit a new application.
 That way they can link the new job to their visa.

 In order to apply for a Work Visa, applicants are required to provide the below-mentioned documents:

 - Proof of accommodation in Austria

-- Proof of completion of a course at a university or other educational institution with a minimum duration of three years
+- Proof of course completion at a university or other educational institution with a minimum duration of three years

 - Employer’s declaration

-Applicants are also required to provide evidence for any claim made in the application, i.e.; degree certificates, tax statements, references, work experience, and proof of language skills.
+Also, applicants must provide evidence for any claim made in the application, i.e. work experience, tax statements, degree certificates, references, and language skills proof.